carpentries/instructor-training/learners/checkout.md

 opportunities for engagement with The Carpentries, and address any new or lingering questions about how it works to volunteer as an Instructor.

-Welcome sessions are a specific type of Community Discussion.
+Welcome sessions are a specific type of Community Session.
 While you can attend other types, we ask that you attend a welcome session specifically for this step.
-If you see another session you would like to attend, you are welcome to use that for your [Get Involved step](#getinvolved).
+If you see another session you would like to attend, you may choose to apply that to fulfil your [Get Involved step](#getinvolved).

-When signing up on the [Community Discussion Etherpad][discussion], be sure to examine the description of the event to be sure you are registering for a
+Sign up on the [Community Welcome Sessions Etherpad][welcome].
+Other types of sessions can be accessed from the [Community Sessions Etherpad][discussion].
-Welcome session.
-Also, **take care to double check the time zone**, and mark your calendar after signing up!
+Welcome session. **Take care to double check the time zone**, and mark your calendar after signing up!
 At the time of the event, the Zoom link may be found at the top of that Etherpad.